 The Authority adopted the provisions of GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments during the eight months ended May 31, 2003.
 Statement 34 establishes standards for external financial reporting for all state and local governmental entities, which includes a Management's Discussion and Analysis section, a Balance Sheet, a Statement of Revenues, Expenses and Change in Net Assets and a Statement of Cash Flows.
-It requires the classification of Net Assets into three components - Net Investment in Capital Assets; Restricted for Debt Service; and Unrestricted.
+It requires the classification of Net Assets into three components as follow: